 Source: Pinterest

 They differ in composition, durability, tarnish resistance, malleability, and price.
 Knowing their distinct characteristics is crucial when choosing the right piece for your jewelry line.
-In this comprehensive guide, we will explain the difference between silver and sterling silver in an easy-to-understand way.
+In this comprehensive guide, we will explain the difference between silver and sterling silver (s999 vs s925) in an easy-to-understand way.

-Pure silver (sometimes referred to as “fine silver”) is composed of 99.9% silver.
-Its high purity content makes it soft and malleable, which is suitable for intricate jewelry designs but not the best option for everyday wear.
+The high purity content of S999 silver makes it soft and malleable, which is suitable for intricate jewelry designs but not the best option for everyday wear.
 Pure silver is not very durable, and it’s prone to scratches & bending because of its softness.

 Source: Pinterest